 I have experience in a number of multimedia and web-authoring products, as well as an absolute passion for all Apple products, notably the Macintosh.
 From 2002-2007, I wrote the multimedia section of New Zealand's only Macintosh magazine "NZ Macguide".
 In 2003, I launched NZMac.com, a website dedicated to supporting the New Zealand Macintosh community, and a sister site (NZiPhone.com) in 2008, before selling the sites in 2011.

 NZMac.com was the largest Macintosh web site in New Zealand and ran on an open source content management system called Joomla.
 I am an experienced Joomla user (this site runs on Joomla) and NZMac.com was featured as a case study in a published Joomla book, as well as being mentioned briefly in another.

-I recently commenced a contract with OSPRI as a Learning Content Developer, focussed on the development of Fact Sheets, scenario-based walkthroughs for a 'Train The Trainer' learning approach, as well as a series of micro videos that will be used both for the upskill of staff and made available publicly to support farmers making use of the forthcoming online system.
+I recently commenced a contract with OSPRI as a Learning Designer, focussed on the development of Fact Sheets, scenario-based walkthroughs for a 'Train The Trainer' learning approach, as well as a series of micro videos that will be used both for the upskill of staff and made available publicly to support farmers making use of the forthcoming online system.
 The role includes the following responsibilities: